 If you have trouble with registering for your classes, you can contact the Peer Advocate Center (619-800-2739).
 We know it can be a complicated process, but we're here to help!

-The first day of Fall 2020 ELAC classes begins Monday, August 24th.
+The first day of fall 2022 ELAC classes is Monday, August 29th.

 Still not sure what to do or where to start?

 Join us at our ELAC Information Sessions where you can get to know more about the ELAC program, talk with your future professors, and learn about some of the work you will do in your ELAC classes.

 For fall 2022, some ELAC classes are taught on campus and some are taught fully online with required live online sessions during the scheduled remote times.

 ELAC 5a/b - English Grammar - 2 units

 ELAC 15- Introduction to English Literacy and Communication - 9 units

 On Campus: Mo/We/Fr 11:10am-12:35pm + WEB; 8/29-12/17/2022 (13542)

 ELAC 23- Academic Listening and Speaking I - 6 units